rems-project/archsem/INSTALL.md

  - ArchSemRiscV (RISC-V instantiation)

-## Manual handling of Dependencies
+## Manual handling of dependencies

 ### Opam and ocaml